-1. Everything is confidential
+1. Everything in therapy is confidential

 It will take time to feel completely comfortable sharing your innermost thoughts, feelings, and concerns, but it should help know that the therapy session is a safe space, whether it takes place in person, via a telehealth platform, or on the phone.

 Before your first session, your therapist should share a privacy statement that details their privacy policies, how your information is recorded and/or stored, and the (rare!) instances that your information may be shared with anyone else.

 Exceptions also apply with minors or those in the care of proxies or guardians.
 Even in that case, your therapist will require advance written permission from you to disclose anything to your designated health care proxy, be it a parent, partner, or other legal guardian.

-So while you might not divulge any serious secrets in your first session, knowing that you are in a safe space and that anything you do share will be treated with compassion and confidentiality is a first step towards not only building a healthy rapport with your therapist, but also towards a happier, healthier life.
+So, while you might not divulge any serious secrets in your first session, knowing that you are in a safe space and that anything you do share will be treated with compassion and confidentiality is a first step towards not only building a healthy rapport with your therapist, but also towards a happier, healthier life.

 2. Have a goal/outcome in mind for therapy

-Reaching out to a therapist likely means there’s something you’d like to work out or work on in your life, your relationships, your mental health, or career.
-While the reasons for seeking help are myriad, whatever your reason, it helps to have a specific outcome in mind.
-What is your goal for therapy?
 Do you want to stop taking work stress personally?
 Do you want to figure out a way to communicate with an estranged family member?
-Maybe you’re trying to work through a loss or a disappointment.
+Maybe you’re trying to get through grief, a loss, anxiety, or depression.

 Your reason for seeking therapy can be broad (“I’m having trouble sleeping”) or acute (“I think I may be addicted to alcohol”) but it’s important to articulate these reasons as specifically as you can.
 Whatever the reason, be prepared to tell your therapist why you are seeking therapy, and what you hope to get out of the relationship.

 Of course, the outcome you hope for likely will not happen overnight.
 But there are tools that your therapist can suggest to improve your daily interactions and the way you respond to difficult or disappointing situations.

-3. Limit distractions
+3. Limit distractions during your appointments

 Any stress or anxiety about your vulnerability will only be exacerbated if you’re tired or hungry, so try to get a good night's sleep the night before and ensure that you’ve eaten or had a snack in advance.

 This is totally okay, just know that the more time you spend apologizing for the interruption or going into an explanation, the less time you have to focus on the important stuff.
 Acknowledge the disruption, and move on—it’s not a big deal.

 4. Bring a notebook and a pen/pencil (be prepared to both share AND to listen)

 Less obvious to many is that therapists also use their own training—and judgement—to suggest solutions.
 Sometimes this is a new way of thinking about problems or responding to situations via exercises to “retrain” your brain, such as those used in Cognitive-Behavioral Therapy (CBT).

 Your therapist may also suggest additional reading materials or even give you homework.
 Homework could be simply paying attention to the situations that cause your most vexing symptoms, and those that bring you joy.

-5. It doesn’t have to be weird
+5. Meeting with a counselor doesn’t have to be weird

-Taking the time to center yourself before the session by focusing on your breath for a few moments—either in your car, the waiting room, or, if the session is via phone or telehealth, in a quiet solitary place in your home—can go a long way in helping to calm any nerves and focus your attention on being as present as possible during the session.
+Taking the time to center yourself before the session by focusing on your breath for a few moments—either in your car, the waiting room, or, if the session is via phone or telehealth video therapy, in a quiet solitary place in your home—can go a long way in helping to calm any nerves so you can stay present and focused during the session.